Hero

 If the draw pile is empty, you cannot make the swap and should not discard.
 It acts as a pass of your turn.

 Yes.
 There is no limit to the number of cards a player can have in their hand.
-Heel cards, Face cards, and Referee cards can all result in adding cards to a player's hand.
+Face cards and Referee cards can result in adding cards to a player's hand, and a Heel card can let you take a card from another player's hand (adding it to yours).

 Yes.
-It is very common to have less than 3 cards in your hand as other players are actively trying to knock cards of your hand throughout the game.
+It is very common to have fewer than 3 cards as other players are actively trying to knock cards out of your hand throughout the game.

 The shifting of hands skips over you (as if you were not in the game at that moment).

 If you had the belt at that time, you win.
-If the other player your knocked out had the belt at that time, they win.
+If the other player you knocked out had the belt, they win.
 If neither of you had the belt, the game ends without a winner.

 Yes.
-When played as part of a regular turn it won't prevent any action, but you will add a card to your hand (as long as there is a draw pile left).
+When played as part of a regular turn it won't cancel any action or reverse a Roshambo result, but you will add a card to your hand (as long as there is a draw pile left).

 Yes.
-When played as part of a regular turn you'll claim the belt and you will add a card to your hand (as long as there is a draw pile left).
+When played as part of a regular turn you'll claim the belt and add a card to your hand (as long as there is a draw pile left).

-Yes, but only if the Title Belt holder ends the turn with fewer cards in hand then they started it with (in which case, the player who played the Loose Cannon card claims the Title Belt).
-Note: Tag Team and Title belt cards currently on the table are not considered part of a player's hand and do not move with hand or card swaps (unless as a result of taking damage).
+Yes, but only if the Title Belt holder ends the turn with fewer cards in hand than they started with (in which case, the player who played the Loose Cannon card claims the Title Belt).
+Note: Tag Team and Title Belt cards currently on the table are not considered part of a player's hand and do not move with hand or card swaps (unless as a result of taking damage).

 You do not challenge anyone (because you do not have any cards to challenge with).
 You are eliminated from the game (if you have the belt, it is vacated).